basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

     Valid:5 / Leaving:0 / Exiting:0 / Joining:0 / Down:0
     ```

-10. Monitor hinted handoff transfers to ensure they have finished with the `riak-admin transfers` command.
+10. Monitor hinted handoff transfers to ensure they have finished with the `riak admin transfers` command.

 11. Clean up by deleting the renamed `ring` directory once all previous steps have been successfully completed.

 {{% note title="Note" %}}
-When using the `riak-admin force-replace` command, you will always get a
+When using the `riak admin force-replace` command, you will always get a
 warning message like: `WARNING: All of 'riak@10.1.42.11' replicas will be
 lost`.
 Since we didn't delete any data files and we are replacing the node
 with itself under a new name, we will not lose any replicas.